urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

     called carrier thread
-  Are tied to a carrier thread only during execution and are terminated after their task is completed Virtual threads delink carrier threads during blocking operations, freeing the carrier thread to execute other tasks Are backward compatible with platform thread APIs Are mutable during their lifecycle, just like platform threads Are unbounded by default and their number is limited only by available memory, unlike traditional thread pools
+  Are tied to a carrier thread only during execution and are terminated after their task is completed Virtual threads delink carrier threads during blocking operations, freeing the carrier thread to execute other tasks
+     They unmount during blocking operations like Thread.sleep() However, other tasks like holding a synchronized lock, prevents them from unmounting Are backward compatible with platform thread APIs Are mutable during their lifecycle, just like platform threads Are unbounded by default and their number is limited only by available memory, unlike traditional thread pools